rebma-io/lab/docs/3d/my-designs.md

 [Thingiverse](https://www.thingiverse.com/petrilli/designs) up to date.
 I need to be better about that!

+You can group things into two categories.
+The first is things I've drawn up as a simple educational exercise, to show how to do things.
+The others are more practical or useful designs.

+## Educational Designs

+These are links to Fusion 360 designs in the cloud.
+You can access them in a browser, but you can also download them in a bunch of formats.

+* [Snap-fit box](https://a360.co/3RsChIE).
+This is a basic rectangular box with a lid and a hole in it to remove the lid.
+In addition to having a snap-fit lid, it also has a small [shadow line](https://hackaday.com/2023/08/07/enhance-your-enclosures-with-a-shadow-line/) to help improve the way it looks.

+## Practical Designs
 A few things I've put up:

 * [A caddy for watchmaker's